 Rosés are different from blush wines, which are made by combining red and white wines after they have been fermented.
 One exception to this rule is rosé Champagne.
 While some rosé Champagnes are made using the maceration method, many are produced by adding still red wine to sparkling wine after the fermentation is completed.

 When it comes to color variation within rosés, it is primarily caused by production method and grape variety.
-Regardless of color, the light structure and refreshing flavor make rosés a perfect pairing for summery meals.
+Regardless of color, the light structure and refreshing flavor make rosés a perfect pairing for summery meals like this snap pea salad.
 They have enough complexity to stand up to some spice, but are subtle enough not to overwhelm delicate seafood.